Avalander/Gandalf/README.md

 Gandalf is a script manager for Unix.
 It aims to provide a console interface to create and use scripts without polluting the `/usr/local/bin` folder.

-In it's current state, it arguably doesn't provide any read advantage over simply dropping script files in `/usr/local/bin`, but it's a fun side project.
+In its current state, it arguably doesn't provide any read advantage over simply dropping script files in `/usr/local/bin`, but it's a fun side project.

 ## Installation